Amine-OMRI/HR-Analytics/README.md

 | app 9| 79.38% | 0.505632 | 0.67 | 0.84 | 0.59 | 0.90 |  0.44 | 0.87 | 0.51 |
 | app 10| 79.28% | 0.535673 | 0.69 | 0.85 | 0.58 | 0.88 |  0.50 | 0.87 | 0.54 |

+As we can see, the best model is the one using the pre-processing **approach 6**, which consists of
+* The city One-hot encoded.
+* The experience encoded as ordinal
+* The missing values are replaced with a new category = "missing" in Gender, Company_size, Company_type.

 ### b.
 SMOTE Data  <a name="smote">

 	XGBoost: SMOTE DATA